 Careers in Policy and Social Impact welcomes all students who are interested in making an impact on the world through internships and beyond graduation.
-Students pursue careers in a broad range of fields including non-profits, think tanks, local and federal government as well as with the quickly evolving sectors in big data, corporate social responsibility, impact and non-profit consulting, and economic development.
+Students pursue careers in a broad range of fields including non-profits, think tanks, local and federal government as well as with the quickly evolving sectors in sustainability, big data, corporate social responsibility, impact and non-profit consulting, and economic development.
 For all these areas, program advisers offer guidance and industry expertise to help students identify public policy and service opportunities best suited to their skills and interests.

 Scheduling an Appointment

 Advising appointments are one-on-one meetings.
 Students can make an appointment through Handshake to have a strategic conversation about their career, prepare the best application materials possible, find resources to search for internships and jobs, or sharpen their interview skills.

 Careers in Policy and Social Impact assists students in identifying internship opportunities that help them build professional skills and industry expertise.
 Organizations that have hosted UChicago students for internships include the Alliance for the Great Lakes, Woodrow Wilson Center, Milken Institute, National Trust for Historic Preservation, Africa Grant Advisors, John D. and Catherine T. MacArthur Foundation, Juvenile Protective Association, Brookings Institution, and many others.

 Each week, Careers in Policy and Social Impact sends an industry-specific list of internship and full-time opportunities.
 The newsletter also includes events on campus to help students learn more about careers and activities in public policy and service.
 Sign up for the program listhost to get updates about upcoming programs and application deadlines.

 Responding to students’ diverse interests, Careers in Policy and Social Impact offers several different programs, each designed to guide students in their career path, help to build skills, hone interests, and sharpen applications for internships and full-time jobs.